 Hurricane Harvey landed a double punch on Gulf Coast ocean freight when it rumbled ashore late last month.
 First, the brute force of the storm did significant damage to coastal areas, then, the major rainfall which accompanied the storm caused widespread flooding and additional damage, hampering efforts to begin repairs.
 Customs and Border Protection announced that commercial trade operations at the Ports of 2101 (Port Arthur), 5301 (Houston Seaport), 5309 (Houston Airport), 5310 (Galveston), and 5311 (Freeport, TX) were temporarily suspended, but all Port Houston facilities were scheduled to resume operations on Friday, Sept.
 1st.
 The Port Of Houston said in a statement that there was no evidence of flooding and no visible damage to containers, cranes, or other terminal equipment.

-The U.S. economy grew at a faster clip than initially believed during the second quarter, as upward revisions to consumer spending and investment data – and downward revisions to imports – propelled gross domestic product expansion to 3 percent.
+The U.S. economy grew at a faster clip than initially believed during the second quarter.

 DPT Laboratories, Ltd. received approval for production activity of pharmaceutical products within Subzone 80F in San Antonio, Texas (Learn More)